john-cd/rust_howto/bk/src/categories/concurrency/_actors.md

 Possible applications of actor frameworks:

-- Web [scraping][p-scraping]: fetch data from multiple websites simultaneously,
+- Web [scraping][p-scraping]: fetch data from multiple websites simultaneously.
-- Game servers: represent each player or game entity by an actor,
+- Game servers: represent each player or game entity by an actor.
-- Microservices: implement microservices as a set of actors,
+- Microservices: implement microservices as a set of actors.
-- IoT devices: represent individual devices as actors,
+- IoT devices: represent individual devices as actors.
-- Real-time analytics: process [streams][p-streams] of data by a succession of actors,
+- Real-time analytics: process [streams][p-streams] of data by a succession of actors.
-- Chat applications,
+- Chat applications.
 - Telecommunications.

 ## `stakker` {#stakker}